microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

     <br>  - Amplitude Value: 1
 <br><img src="../images/TCE_Scaling.png">

 <br>6.
 In the **Pin Grid View** tab check if the TCE WO [0-3] pins are locked as outputs on PORTA.
-When the boxes from Enable column from Output Settings of TCE are checked, the pins are also locked.
+When the boxes from the Enable column in the Output Settings of TCE are checked, the pins are also locked.
 To change the PORT simply click a pin from another PORT in **Pin Grid View**.
 Select from **Pin Grid View** tab PIN5 and PIN4 of PORTD as outputs to toggle when the amplitude, compare values and scale mode changes.

  |            Pin           |    Configuration    |
  | :---------------------:  | :----------------:  |